 Q: There are so many schools in the U.S. How do I decide which schools to apply to?

 A: Research your options and define your priorities.
-Contact the EducationUSA advising center nearest you and browse college search engines online.
-Check to see if the schools your are considering are accredited.
+Contact your nearest EducationUSA advising center and browse college search engines online.
+Check to see if the schools you are considering are accredited.